xmartlabs/xmartlabs.github.io/_posts/2018-06-21-ML-Kit-CoreML.md

 ## Run time with simple buffering

 In this and the following test case we measured the time before invoking the run call and immediately after getting the result of the neural network.
-This means that other times, such as the time spent resizing the image, are not included.
+This means that other times, such as the time spent resizing the image, were not included.
 Therefore it does not reflect the total amount of frames actually processed in one second.

 <div style="text-align:center;margin-bottom:20px"><img src="/images/mlkit/fps_graph.png" alt="FPS comparison chart!" /><br>
 <em>Inference time in milliseconds for each framework model.
 Lower is better.</em>
 </div>

-When we tried both models processing only one frame at any given time (and dropping frames when busy) we found that Core ML is slightly faster than ML Kit.
+We tried processing only one frame at any given time (and dropping frames when busy) with both models and found Core ML slightly faster than ML Kit.
 Core ML takes an average of 30 ms to process each frame while ML Kit takes 32 ms.
 This small difference comes because Core ML uses the GPU, which ML Kit doesn't.
 We would expect the difference to be bigger but we have noted that Core ML sometimes does not run as fast as other solutions which use Metal directly.